 - Former illustrator and ad designer (award-winning).

-- B.A., Tulane University (Double major: Sociology, Latin American Studies), and graduate studies in Education.
+- B.A., Tulane University (Double major: Sociology, Latin American Studies)

 And I’m a proud introvert who is finally living my purpose.
 Living my purpose is what really matters to me.